cdebacco/tcec_sampling/README.md

 ## Remarks
 ### Memoizing in case of heavy neighbourhood exploration
-The structure of the sampler has been designed to allow sampling of out-of-memory graphs.
+The structure of the sampler has been designed to allow sampling out-of-memory graphs.
 For this reason we need to pass the function `successors` (and eventually `predecessors`) as input.

 In many scenarios, exploring a node could be the major cost in the sampling procedure.
+Imagine for example having to ù download and scrape an html page, or performing expensive database queries.
 The choice of how to handle this cost is left to the final user.
 Notably, one may wish to memoize the calls to these functions not to perform costly operations more times.
 As this could be memory heavy, also saving the outputs in files that are then re-opened at need could be a major time saver.